 Here’s a brief explanation of the ports and their purposes:

-If you’ve installed Plex Media Server on a remote headless server or another Linux Mint desktop that you don’t always have local access to, you’ll need to set up an SSH tunnel on your local computer for the initial setup.
-This allows outside connections to access the Plex server.
+If you installed Plex Media Server on a remote headless server or another Linux Mint desktop to which you do not always have local access, you need to set up an SSH tunnel on your local computer for the initial setup.
+Plex restricts first-time configuration to localhost for security, so the tunnel forwards traffic through a trusted channel.
+For detailed SSH setup instructions, refer to our SSH installation guide for Ubuntu (compatible with Linux Mint).

 ssh {server-ip-address} -L 8888:localhost:32400